Matcha Tea Is Trendy… But Can It Help You Detox?

 Here’s how I make my morning matcha latte:

-- 1 tsp DoMatcha Organic Summer Harvest powder
+- 1 packet of Pique Tea or 1 tsp DoMatcha Organic Summer Harvest powder

 - Hot, but not boiling, and ideally filtered water